Balangkayan: Demographics

 In the 2020 census, the population of Balangkayan, Eastern Samar, was 10,185 people, with a density of sigfig 10,185/207.05.

 Economy

 Tourism

 The Minasangay Island Marine Ecological Park and Resort known for its cliff diving, scuba diving, mangroves and coral reefs is a popular gateway for the locals of the province.

 Education

-Balangkayan has many elementary schools and a lone high school.
+Balangkayan has many elementary schools and secondart schools.